kyle-patterson/azure-sdk/docs/policies/reviewprocess.md

     These changes should be discussed in an architecture board meeting at least three times.
 See “Types of Review Meetings and What to Prepare” section below.

 2. **Small, targeted changes and bug fixes**

     See “Getting approval for small, targeted changes and bug fixes” section below.

 If you are unsure which path applies to the work you are doing, you should consult with a language architect for guidance.

 ## Types of Review Meetings and What to Prepare

 [Submit an issue](https://github.com/Azure/azure-sdk/issues/new/choose) to the Architecture Board to request for a meeting.
 If the service is pre-release and not yet publicly disclosed, use the private repository ([azure-sdk-pr](https://github.com/Azure/azure-sdk-pr)).
-After creating the issue, email the [Architecture Board](mailto:azsdkarch@microsoft.com) to communicate specific requests such as scheduling, invite lists, etc.
+For any specific requests such as scheduling, invite lists, etc., email the requests along with the submitted issue to the [Architecture Board Helpdesk](mailto:azsdkarch-help@microsoft.com).

 Depending on the type of review, use the appropriate template to create the issue.
 Ensure that you included everything the issue template asks for and in the correct format.

+### Scheduling timelines
+The Architecture Board Helpdesk operates with a 3-business day response timeline for any new issues or emailed requests.
+Reviews for the Architecture Board typically schedule several weeks in advance, depending on the volume of requests received.

 ### 1. Introductory Session

-This purely informational/educational to let the board get up to speed with the service and the library/new features that are coming.
+This informational/educational session will help the board get up to speed with the service and the library/new features that are coming.
 This allows for early feedback and will potentially affect the service design.
 High level topics such as API namespaces, function names, and types will be suggested in this first discussion.

 **What to bring (include the following in GitHub issue requesting for review)**:
 * Service introduction material